-Morris Hall, PLLC, is recognized as one of the preeminent advanced estate planning law firm serving the needs of business owners throughout Arizona and New Mexico for more than 30 years.
+Morris Hall, PLLC, is recognized as one of the preeminent advanced estate planning law firm serving the needs of business owners throughout the state of Arizona for more than 50 years.
 Our attorneys work closely with clients to ensure optimum provisions for the transfer of business interests to the next generation, from tax as well as non-tax perspectives.
 This includes consideration of family dynamics and your wish to minimize conflicts among family members and co-owners.
 We have particular expertise in designing family limited partnerships and limited liability companies, and in utilizing buy-sell agreements, often including life insurance arrangements, in a variety of situations.

 Lifetime estate freezes, intended to shift the income or appreciation of the business to younger generation beneficiaries, must comply with Internal Revenue Service guidelines to avoid adverse gift and estate tax consequences.
 Our experience in tailoring partnership and operating agreements within such guidelines facilitates tax-advantaged transfers of business interests to our clients’ family members.